Jayteeee/product-builder/replit.md

 ## Overview

-This is a Korean lunch menu recommendation web application called "점심뭐먹지?"
-(What should I eat for lunch?).
-The application helps office workers discover lunch options based on their preferences for food category, price range, and spice level.
-It's built as a full-stack web application with a React frontend and Express backend, featuring a step-by-step recommendation wizard interface.
+This is a Korean food menu recommendation web application called "오늘뭐먹지?"
+(What should I eat today?).
+The application helps office workers discover food options based on their preferences for food category, price range, and spice level.
+It's built as a full-stack web application with a React frontend and Express backend, featuring a step-by-step recommendation wizard interface with extensive menu variety.

 ## System Architecture